-I’ve never ever thought that one day, I would be making my own almond milk.
+I’ve never ever thought that one day, I would be making my own homemade almond milk.

 Honestly, I remember going to my mom’s a few years back and she’d always have a bunch of almonds soaking… I also remember finding it very odd, and well, not very tempting: I liked my almonds roasted and salted, thank you very much.

 She would, of course, tell me about how one could make their own almond milk using raw almonds, but I wouldn’t really pay much attention.
 You see, back then, I was way more into drinking beer than I was into drinking milk.

 Oh, I could’ve easily entertained you for hours on the art of brewing your own beer and why home brewed beer was sooooo much better than store bought.
 But milk?
 No way.
 Even less so almond milk.
 Now THAT to me was just plain weird.

 Besides, who drank milk anyway?
 It had no alcohol in it…

 How times change.
 Look at me now.
 Here I am, making my very own almond milk at home.